-Since both Jackson (diagnosed at 2.5 weeks old) and William (diagnosed at 3 weeks old) had reflux we have become resident experts on the subject.
-These are some of the things we have learned about GERD and what we did.
+Since both Jackson (diagnosed at 2.5 weeks old) and William (diagnosed at 3 weeks old) had reflux we have become resident experts on it.
+These are some of the things we have learned about it and what we did.

 Signs and symptoms

 Crying during feedings – arching back and moving away from the bottle

 Spitting up and crying (most babies spit up, the key is are they bothered by it)

 Eating a few ounces then crying out in pain

 The reflux medicines are designed to control the amount of acid in the child’s stomach, not stop them from spitting up.
 This way when they spit up it will not be acidic and cause problems in their esophagus, throat, nose or mouth.

 Prevacid – we have been on 4 different variations of Prevacid.
 Jack was on the powder that I mixed with water, a premade suspension (formulated by the local medical arts pharmacy), capsules that I sprinkled in this food and solutabs that I dissolved in water in a syringe.
 He was on Prevacid until he was 4 years old, we decreased the dose slowly to wean him off.

 Will has been on the solutabs that I dissolve in a syringe.
 His current dose is 22.5 mg/day.

 Zantac – Jack started out on Zantac as his first med, but it didn’t work for him.
 Will has been on Zantac at bedtime since he was 3.5 weeks old.